 Being able to use as much as possible of the power your system generates is critical in delivering power bill savings.
 Will your household be able to change usage patterns to accommodate solar in both the short and long term?

-If borrowing to purchase a system, interest rates on repayments will need to be taken into account when calculating savings.
+If you are borrowing to purchase a solar system, you’ll need to factor in interest rates and repayments when calculating your power savings.

-If you expand your system, adding more panels, or incorporating residential battery technology (see below), this will impact your savings.
+Do you plan to expand your system at a later date, adding more panels, or incorporating battery technology?
+As this will impact your savings.

-It’s worthwhile considering other potential costs of solar system ownership.
-These include maintenance and the replacement of different system components.
-Always check what is covered by warranty.
+Always consider the other potential costs of solar-system ownership.
+These include general maintenance and the replacement of system components.
+Always check what is covered by warranty and for how long.

 Ultimately, whether solar is financially worth it for you, comes down to two things:

 Gen Less’ solar tool is a good starting point.
-It helps users assess the estimated financial return of solar electricity for their household.
-It’s also worthwhile consulting with solar experts (and shopping around) in determining the suitability of solar for your home.
+It helps you assess the estimated financial return of solar electricity for your household.
+It’s also worthwhile consulting with solar experts (and shopping around) in determining whether solar is suitable for your home and pocket.

-However as the cost of solar systems and batteries continue to fall, while power prices continue to rise, even if solar isn’t economic for you today, it could well be tomorrow.
+Currently, depending on the size of your solar system and your home set-up, you can expect it to pay for itself after between eight and 15 years of optimised use.
+However, as the costs of solar systems and batteries continue to fall, even if solar isn’t economic for you today, it could well be tomorrow.

 If all this talk of electricity has left you wondering if you’re paying too much for your power, Canstar compares electricity providers in NZ.
 To check you’re with the best provider, just click the button below: